Abortion measures could be on Arizona and Nebraska ballots after organizers submit signatures

-PHOENIX (AP) — Arizona abortion-rights supporters said Wednesday that they turned in more than double the signatures needed to put the issue on November's ballot in the key swing state.
+PHOENIX (AP) — Organizers in Arizona and Nebraska said Wednesday that they turned in far more signatures than required to get ballot measures on abortion rights before voters in November's election.

-In Nebraska, organizers of competing abortion measures said that they collected enough signatures to go to voters.
-That would make Nebraska the only state where an abortion-restricting measure could be on the November ballot
+In Nebraska, there could be two competing questions.
+One, like the Arizona proposal, would add a right to abortion to the state constitution.
+The other would enshrine Nebraska's current ban on most abortions after 12 weeks of pregnancy.

-Arizona organizers say they submitted 823,685 signatures, far above the 383,923 required from registered voters.
-The measure would add an amendment to the state constitution providing a fundamental right to an abortion.
+In both states, it’s now up to election officials to certify the signatures before they’re added to ballots.

 Arizona currently has a 15-week abortion ban.
 The proposed amendment would allow abortions until a fetus could survive outside the womb, typically around 24 weeks, with exceptions to save the mother’s life or to protect her physical or mental health.
 It would restrict the state from adopting or enforcing any law that would prohibit access to the procedure.